 The accompanying unaudited condensed financial statements of the Company have been prepared pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
-In the opinion of the Company's management, all adjustments (consisting of only normal recurring accruals) considered necessary for a fair presentation of the Company's financial position as of March 31, 2014 and December 31, 2013 and of the results of operations and cash flows for the three months ended March 31, 2014 are not necessarily indicative of results that may be expected for any other interim period or the full fiscal year ending December 31, 2014.
+In the opinion of the Company's management, all adjustments (consisting of only normal recurring accruals) considered necessary for a fair presentation of the Company's financial position as of June 30, 2014 and December 31, 2013 and of the results of operations for the three and six months ended June 30, 2014 and cash flows for the six months ended June 30, 2014 and 2013 have been included.
+Operating results for the three and six months ended June 30, 2014 are not necessarily indicative of results that may be expected for any other interim period or the full fiscal year ending December 31, 2014.
 The accompanying unaudited financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 ("2013 Form 10-K").
 Information included in the condensed balance sheet as of December 31, 2013 has been derived from the Company's audited financial statements for the year ended December 31, 2013 included in the 2013 Form 10-K.